How to Make the Right Product Recommendations to Online Shoppers

 Creating a perfect landing page isn’t rocket science.
 The most effective landing pages tend to have a few things in common.
 Let's explore some of those common traits.

-First things first; you've got to have headline to grab your user's attention.
+First things first; you've got to have a headline to grab your user's attention.
 Make the headline grab their attention.
 Often times, this might refer to a special deal.
 Otherwise, you could reference your company's brand and specifically, your brand's voice.
 Speak the customer's language.
 Entice them to want to keep reading!

 Your landing page's headline should also be directly connected to the ad campaign that they've clicked on.